-The “Treatise on Musical Objects” by Pierre Schaeffer is regarded as his most important work on music and its relationship with technology.
-Schaeffer refers to his earlier research in musique concrète and expands this to suggest a methodology of working with sounds resulting from the recording process.
-Drawing on acoustics, physics, and physiology, but also philosophy and the relationship between subject and object, Schaeffer’s book summarizes his theoretical and practical work in music composition.
-North and Dack present an important book in the history of ideas in Europe that will resonate far beyond electroacoustic music.
+The Treatise on Musical Objects is regarded as Pierre Schaeffer’s most important work on music and its relationship with technology.
+Schaeffer expands his earlier research in musique concrète to suggest a methodology of working with sounds based on his experiences in radio broadcasting and the recording studio.
+Drawing on acoustics, physics, and physiology, but also on philosophy and the relationship between subject and object, Schaeffer’s essay summarizes his theoretical and practical work in music composition.
+Translators Christine North and John Dack present an important book in the history of ideas in Europe that will resonate far beyond electroacoustic music.

 Composer, writer, and electronic engineer Pierre Schaeffer (1910–1995) was the inventor of musique concrète—music created by combining and manipulating recorded sounds, rather than being played on conventional musical instruments.

 Christine North is a translator of French poetry and academic texts.

 John Dack is Senior Lecturer in Music and Technology at Middlesex University.

 "Pierre Schaeffer's text in a definitive form in English is invaluable to a wide range of communities of scholars, practitioners, and general readers.
 It will have the effect of ‘rewriting history’ as well as stimulating and informing current discussions on the state of sound, music, and media in the age of smart technology."—Simon Emmerson, Professor of Music, Technology, and Innovation, De Montfort University